Getting Started¶

 npm install @tepa/core @tepa/tools @tepa/provider-gemini

-Set your API key as an environment variable:
+Set the API key for your chosen provider as an environment variable:

-Your First Pipeline
+Your First Pipeline¶

 The example below reads a directory and writes a summary file.
 You give Tepa the goal, the tools, and a description of what success looks like — it handles the planning, execution, and verification.